-The tips below are trivial advice, but all necessary to pass a telephone interview.
+The tips below are simple pieces of advice, but all necessary to pass a telephone interview.

-- Find a quiet place to work.
+- Find a quiet place to answer the phone call.
 You should expect to be in an environment where you feel comfortable solving problems.
 If you’re in a busy or noisy area, it’s going to be hard for you to concentrate and difficult for your interviewer to understand you.

 - Make sure your phone works.
 This should be self-explanatory, but you’d be surprised at how many dropped calls happen during a telephone interview.
-Number one offender is the poor batter life.
+Number one offender is the poor battery life.
 Second biggest offender is poor reception.
-As such, simple tip make sure the phone is charged and the reception bar is solid.
+As such, simple tip: make sure the phone is charged and the reception bar is solid.

 - Phone comfort: I am a recruiter and have got used to talking on the phone, but even I struggle with a new handset working environment.
 Before interviewing use a headset that allows you to talk comfortably while typing or writing

 - Have a pen and paper ready.
-It’ll be much easier to think through problems if you have something to visualise
+It’ll be much easier to think through problems if you are about to visualise and write things down.

 - Be prepared.
-Does your research – check out our website, read some of the blogs.
+Do your research – check out our website, read some of the blogs.
 Show some interest in the role/company.
-Even if it’s an exploratory call, do some research it’s never a waste of time to know what is happening out there.
+Even if it’s an exploratory call, do some research on the company you’re speaking to – it’s never a waste of time to know what is happening out there.

 - Think out loud.
-Remember the interviewer can’t see your face so rather than have period of silence it’s good to share you thought process.
+Remember the interviewer can’t see your face so rather than have periods of silence, it’s good to share your thought process.

-- Ask questions for clarification: If anything is unclear about the problem, ask for clarification rather than answers the wrong question.
+- Ask questions for clarification: if anything is unclear about the problem, ask for clarification rather than answer the wrong question.

 - Start simple and then expand.
-Try to cut right to the point and answer the question and then expand.
-A common failure is candidates that do a lot of talking and cover interesting points, but actually fail to answer the question.
+Try to cut right to the point and answer the question, and then elaborate with supporting information.
+A common failure is candidates that do a lot of talking and cover interesting points, but actually fail to answer the question that was asked.